The way you take Proper Oral Care for your teeth before and after your next dentist appointment will determine the longevity of your treatment.

 Following the listed steps below will ensure you properly look after your teeth before your next dentist appointment so as to avoid any pain or injury before being operated on with fine tools.

-Depending on your scheduled procedure, it may be necessary to temporarily abide by certain oral care routines in the interim while you are recovering from possible numbness, pain, and swelling.
+Depending on your scheduled procedure, it may be necessary to temporarily abide by certain Proper Oral Care routines in the interim while you are recovering from possible numbness, pain, and swelling.
 However, once the side effects of your treatment subside, you should resume your normal oral hygiene routine by brushing twice daily and flossing once each day.

 If you’ve been custom-fitted for a mouthguard to help you resolve the side effects of conditions such as bruxism (grinding teeth) while sleeping, make sure you brush and floss your teeth before inserting your mouthguard before bed.
 You may not eat or drink anything while you are wearing your mouthguard.